maniac-mc/maniac-mc.github.io/docs/source/ewald.rst

    precomputed structure factors and k-vectors.

-A self-interaction correction ensures that each particle does not spuriously interact with its own periodic images.
+A self-interaction correction ensures that each particle does not interact with its own periodic images.

 Short range
 ###########